Bentaufen/DrinkMachine/README.md

 # DrinkMachine
-A Voice Automated Drink Machine that will pour drinks that are controlled by Amazon Alexa.
+A Voice Automated Drink Machine that will pour drinks controlled by Amazon Alexa.

 STEPS I took to create the DrinkMachine.